4.15 Provisions and contingencies

 4.20 Segment reporting

 The Company identifies primary segments based on nature of products and returns and the internal organisation and management structure.
-The operating segments are the segments for which separate financial information is available and for which operating profit/loss amounts are evaluated regularly by the managing board in deciding how to allocate resources and in assessing performance.
+The operating segments are the segments for which separate financial information is available and for which operating profit/loss amounts are evaluated regularly by the managing board in deciding how to allocate resources and in assessing performance

 5 CRITICAL ACCOUNTING ESTIMATES.
-ASSUMTTIONS AND 1UPGEMENTS
+ASSUMPTIONS AND IUDGEMENTS

-The estimates and judgements used in the preparation of the financial slatements are continuously evaluated by the Company and are based on historical experience and various other assumptions and factors (including expectation of future events) that the Company believes to be reasonable under the existing circumstances.
+The estimates and |udgements used in the preparation of the financial statements are continuously evaluated by the Company and are based on historical experience and various other assumptions and factors (including expectation of future events) that the Company believes to be reasonable under the existing circumstances.
 Differences between actual results and estimates are recognised in the period in which the results are known/materialised.

-The said estimates are based on the facts and events that existed as at the reporting date, or that which occured after the date but provide additional evidence about the conditions existing at the reporting date.
+The said estimates are based on the facts and events that existed as at the reporting date, or that which occured after the date but provide additional evidence about the conditions existing at the reporting date,

 a Property, plant and equipment